ponceoscarj/speech_ker/asr/README.md

 # CrisperWhisper

 ## Instructions
-1. Create environment wiht Python 3.10 (more stable) - you can use your nemo conda environment
+1. Create environment with Python 3.10 (more stable) - use your nemo conda environment if you have it

-2. Clone repository into your `asr` folder:
+2. Clone repository into your `asr/models` folder:
 ```bash
 git clone https://github.com/nyrahealth/CrisperWhisper.git
 cd CrisperWhisper